Vote on November 24, 2024 The most important facts about the two tenancy law proposals

 The housing shortage and the rental of living space on platforms such as Airbnb encourage subletting abuse, the Federal Council and parliament claim.
 Landlords and tenants could still agree on additional options and formulate conditions, such as subletting for more than two years or subletting via online platforms.

 With the relaxed provisions on registering personal use, Parliament wants to ensure that landlords can use rented rooms themselves more quickly than is currently the case.
-The fact that landlords must continue to be liable for damages incurred by tenants as a result of premature termination relativizes the impact of the bill on tenants in their eyes.
+The fact that landlords will continue to be liable for damages incurred by tenants as a result of premature termination puts the impact of the bill on tenants into perspective in their eyes.
 Tenant extensions also remain possible and terminations for personal use can be contested.

 In parliament, the SVP, FDP and the majority of the center said yes to both amendments to tenancy law.
 The GLP only approved the new rules for claiming personal use.